rezen/confessecrets/README.md

 ## Configuration

-The config (default `config.yaml`) controls which files are scanned and what counts as a secret.
+The config (default `config.yaml`) decides whose confessions you hear — which files are scanned and what actually counts as a secret worth flagging.

 ```yaml
 files: